Best Christmas Trees in NYC This Holiday Season

 Bank of America Winter Village Hosted by Bryant Park

 Another staple in New York City during Christmas time is visiting the Bryant Park Winter Village.
-As you might have already guessed, they have a fantastic tree, along with a Christmas Market, lots of food vendors, an Ice Skating Rink, and more!
+As you might have already guessed, they have a fantastic tree, along with one of the best Christmas Markets in NYC, which includes dozens of food stalls, an Ice Skating Rink, and more!

 Some might even say it is Rockefeller Center Tree’s rival.
 It’s a great and festive area nonetheless.
 You will also be right next to the New York Public Library and close to Grand Central Terminal!